Experimental study of rheological properties and filtration and thermal conductivity of water-based drilling fluid using SiO2 and Al2O3 nanoparticles

 Abstract

-In the present work, enhanced WBM was prepared using SiO2 and Al2O3 nanofluids (size 50 nm) in aqueous solution of bentonite as a base fluid and investigated as an additive on filtration and rheological properties and thermal conductivity at three temperatures of 27, 50, 80 °C by standard methods in of WBM.
-The nanoparticles were synthesized by the hydrothermal method.
-The nanofluids are prepared in different concentrations of 0.01, 0.03, 0.05, 0.1, 0.5, and 1 wt% in base fluid.
-Experimental data with flow curves for different NWBMs are fitted to rheological drilling fluid models (power law model, Bingham plastic model, and Herschel-Bulkley model).
+In this research, enhanced WBMs (water-based muds) was prepared by using SiO2 and Al2O3 nanofluids (size 15-20 nm) in aqueous solution of bentonite and investigated on thermal conductivity, filtration and rheological properties at three temperatures of 27, 50, and 80 °C. Nanofluids were prepared in different concentrations of 0.01, 0.03, 0.05, 0.1, 0.5, and 1 wt% in base fluid.
+Experimental data with flow curves for different nano water-based drilling fluid (NWBDF) are fitted to rheological drilling fluid models (Herschel-Bulkley, Bingham plastic, and power law models).
 According to the results, NWBDF follow Herschel Bulkley's model for rheological behavior.
-All specimens show shear thinning behavior Because, with increasing apparent viscosity, the shear rate decreases.
-After adding 1wt% of SiO2 nanoparticles, the plastic viscosity (PV) increased to 14 ± 0.02 cP.
-Nanoparticles at different concentrations reduced the filtration efficiency of bentonite muds.
-Darcy's law was used to compare the permeability of clay cakes and showed that nanofluids are more impermeable cakes than the base fluid.
-Thermal conductivity in two samples was significantly improved, especially in the presence of Al2O3 nanoparticles at 80 °C.
+All samples exhibit shear-thinning behavior because the shear rate decreases as the apparent viscosity increases.
+After adding 1 wt% of SiO2 nanoparticles, the plastic viscosity (PV) increased to 14 ± 0.02 cP.
+Comparing the permeability of clay cakes according to Darcy's law showed that nanofluids are more impermeable cakes than the base fluid.
+Thermal conductivity was dramatically improved in the presence of both samples at 80 °C.

 References